core-wg/cacheable-oscore/draft-ietf-core-cacheable-oscore.md

 # OSCORE Message Processing without Source Authentication {#oscore-nosourceauth}

-In OSCORE, the response is cryptographically bound to the request through CBOR items in their authenticated encryption's AAD (Additional Authenticated Data):
+In OSCORE, the response is cryptographically bound to the request through CBOR data items in their authenticated encryption's AAD (Additional Authenticated Data):
 "request_kid" and "request_piv".
 Group OSCORE adds "request_kid_context" to that list.
 Hereafter, those items are referred to as "request_details".

-The security of such binding depends on the server obtaining source authentication for the request, and on that source matching the request_details: if this precondition is not fulfilled, a malicious group member could alter a request to the server (without altering the request_details above), and the client would still accept the response as if it were a response to its request.
+The security of such binding depends on the server obtaining source authentication for the request, and on that source matching the request_details.
+If this precondition is not fulfilled, a malicious group member could alter a request to the server (without altering the request_details above), and the client would still accept the response as if it were a response to its request.

 Source authentication is thus a precondition for the secure use of OSCORE and Group OSCORE.
 However, it is hard to provide when:

-* Requests are built exclusively using shared keying material, like in the case of a Deterministic Client.
+* Requests are built exclusively using shared group keying material, like in the case of a Deterministic Client.
 * Requests are sent without source authentication, or their source authentication is not checked.
 (This was part of {{I-D.ietf-core-oscore-groupcomm}} in revisions before version -12)

 This document does not \[ yet? \] give full guidance on how to restore request-response binding for the general case, but currently only offers suggestions:

 * The response can contain the full request.
-An option that allows doing that is presented in {{?I-D.bormann-core-responses}}.
+An option that allows doing that is presented in {{I-D.ietf-core-responses}}.
 * The response can contain a cryptographic hash of the full request.
 This is used by the method specified in this document, as defined in {{ssec-request-hash-option}}.
 <!-- * The request_details above can be transported in a Class E option (encrypted and integrity protected) or a Class I option (unencrypted, but part of the AAD hence integrity protected).
   The latter has the advantage that the option can be removed in transit and reconstructed at the receiver. -->
-* Alternatively, the agreed-on request data can be placed in a different position in the AAD, or take part to the derivation of the OSCORE Security Context.
+* The agreed-on request data can be placed in a different position in the AAD, or take part to the derivation of the (Group) OSCORE Security Context.
   In the latter case, care needs to be taken to never initialize a Security Context twice with the same input, as that would lead to reuse of the AEAD nonce.

 \[ Suggestion for any OSCORE v2: avoid request_details in the request's AAD as individual elements.
 Rather than having 'request_kid', 'request_piv' (and, in Group OSCORE, 'request_kid_context') as separate fields, they can better be something more pluggable.
-This would avoid the need to make up an option before processing, and would allow just plugging in the (hash of the) request in there as replacing the elements for the request_details. \]
+This would avoid the need to make up an option before processing, and would allow just plugging the (hash of the) request in there, as replacing the elements for the request_details. \]

 Additional care has to be taken in ensuring that request_details that are not expressed in the request itself are captured.
-For instance, these include an indication of the Security Context from which the request is assumed to have been originated.
+For instance, these include an indication of the Security Context through which the request is assumed to have been originated.

 Requests without source authentication have to be processed assuming only the minimal possible privilege of the requester
 \[ which is currently described as the authorization of the Deterministic Client, and may be moved up here in later versions of this document \].
-If a response is built to such a request and contains data more sensitive than that (which might be justified if the response is protected for an authorized group member in pairwise mode), special consideration for any side channels like response size or timing is required.
+If a response to such a request is built and it contains data more sensitive than that (which might be justified if the response is protected for an authorized group member in pairwise mode), special consideration for any side channels like response size or timing is required.